suneeta-mall/fable-flow/docs/curious-cassie/index.md

   <img src="../books/curious_cassie/cassie_caleb_n_magic_of_yet/image_0.png" alt="Curious Cassie" width="300" class="cassie-portrait">

   <h2>Where Science Meets Adventure</h2>
-  <p class="cassie-tagline">Join Cassie and her friends on magical journeys that make STEM learning unforgettable</p>
+  <p class="cassie-tagline">Join Cassie and her friends on journeys that make STEM learning stick</p>
 </div>

 ---

 ## 🌟 About the Curious Cassie Series

-**Curious Cassie** is more than just a character—she's a guide to the wonders of science, discovery, and the joy of learning.
-Each story in this beloved series celebrates brilliant scientists while teaching valuable lessons about curiosity, perseverance, and the magic of asking "What if?"
+Cassie is a guide to science, discovery, and learning.
+Each story celebrates a scientist while teaching curiosity, perseverance, and the value of asking "What if?"

 ### What Makes Cassie Special?